 University of Massachusetts, Amherst

-As urbanization in SSA continues at pace (increased by over 400% since 1980) to about 450 million people in 2017, local data on exposure and health effects of air and noise pollution, and the role of SES, are urgently needed to enable behavioral and local policy efforts to be evidence-based, designing interventions to protect population health, especially children who are among the most vulnerable.
+As urbanization in SSA continues at pace, local data on exposure and health effects of air and noise pollution, and the role of socioeconomic factors, are urgently needed to enable behavioral and local policy efforts to be evidence-based, designing interventions to protect population health, especially children who are among the most vulnerable.